Teapack1/cheat-sheet/git.md

 - List your branches.
 A * will appear next to the currently active branch.:<br>
 `git branch`

+- s used to rename the current branch to main.:<br>
+`git branch -M main`

 - Switches branches:<br>
 `git checkout <branch-name>`